-We’ve rounded up some of the most popular Peak District walks below, with mapped digital routes for you to download and follow.
+We’ve rounded up some of the most popular Peak District walks below, with mapped digital routes for you to download and follow in OS Maps.

 A circuit of the highest peak in the National Park, with its wide-ranging views and rock features, is probably the most rewarding Peak District route of all.
 You can start from Edale with a steep pull up to the rock formation of Ringing Roger via The Nab.
 Make tracks past Ringing Roger’s dramatic geology and cling to the barren plateau of Kinder Scout, with the steep drops behind you delivering far-reaching views.

 From here, you can make it up as you go because this vast expanse of peat bog has no real defined summit, yet plenty of fascinating features to explore.
 Those include the waterfall of Kinder Downfall, the Seal Stones rocks, Noe Stool, the Wool Packs and Jacob’s Ladder.
 Make sure you brush up on your map and compass skills though, because it’s a nightmare to navigate in poor visibility.

 Elevation Gain: 473.4m